kwallis/tneil.github.com/webworks/roadmap.md

 Scope:

 * Fix for "Flicker" effect on app start-up when using loading screens
-* Fix for increased app size on build seen in v2.1
+* Investigation for increased app size on build seen in v2.1
 * New packaged simulator
 * New packaged Tablet OS SDK
 * Save & Read support for File API